Azure/iotedge/kubernetes/doc/edge-deployment-to-k8s-translations.md

 ## Deployment

-Each Edge Module will create one Deployment.
+Each IoT Edge Module will create one Deployment.
 This will run the module's specified container image.

 ### metadata